mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

           python3 "/home/user/exposure_outcome.csv"

 i.e. without the file with the LD-matrix.
-The LD-matrix is generated using the TwoSapleMR function ld_matrix.
+The LD-matrix is generated using the TwoSampleMR function ld_matrix.
 Please make sure all SNPs belong to the LD panel.

+# Guide to software requirements
+Please note that so far we have only tested the program systematically on a Linux system, but further support for other operating systems is planned.

+To use this code, download the code files and ensure that you have the dependencies explained below.
+To run the code files, you have to type:

+          python3 run_MVMR.py "/home/user/exposure_outcome.csv" "/home/user/ld.csv"

+Here, python3 should refer to at least Python 3.5.
+If there are multiple installations of Python on your system, your command might need to be more specific, e.g. python3.5 run_MVMR.py.
+Dependencies

+Before running the code files, check whether you have the following requirements and install them if necessary (the program also performs checks on startup):

+                Python 3.5 or later

+    You can check this by typing 'python' (or a more specific command as explained above) in the command line.
+For further support, in particular how to install python please visit https://www.python.org/.

+    This Python version has the packages numpy (version 1.11.0 or later), scipy, pandas, sys and rpy2 (version 2.9.4 or later).

+    You can check this by starting this python version (check it especially carefully if you have multiple Python versions on your system) and typing

+                  import numpy
+                  import pandas
+                  import rpy2

+Statistical programming language R 3.2.0 or later

+You can check this by typing 'R' in the command line.
+For further support, in particular how to install R, please visit https://www.r-project.org/.
+If you cannot provide the LD-matrix file, you need to have the package TwoSampleMR.